samuelo49/react-series/Notes.md

 # Bundler
 - Most important package in any project!!
 - What is a bundler?
 Bundler is a package that helps you compress, package your app so it can be shipped to production.
-- Examples of bundlers, webpack, babbel, parcel.
+- Examples of bundlers include, webpack, parcel, rolup, browserify.
 All bundlers are about the same and its a matter of choice.
 - Bundlers essetnially give super powers to your application.
 We get bundlers as NPM packages.

 - Types of dependencies